Google eliminates hundreds of jobs across hardware, engineering teams

 The layoffs will impact employees in Google’s hardware and central engineering teams, as well as workers across Google Assistant, reports CNBC.

-SAN FRANCISCO: Google on Thursday confirmed it has cut several hundred jobs across hardware, core engineering and Google Assistant teams.
+SAN FRANSCISCO: Google on Thursday confirmed it has cut several hundred jobs across hardware, core engineering and Google Assistant teams.

 The layoffs will impact employees in Google’s hardware and central engineering teams, as well as workers across Google Assistant, reports CNBC.